darumatic/apigee-cli/Welcome.rst

-We built and use the Apigee CLI to implement and distribute features that allow our clients to manage CI/CD, perform self-service operations and promote our DevOps workflows in ways that are not supported by official tools.
+We built and use the Apigee CLI to implement and distribute features that allow our clients to manage CI/CD, perform self-service operations and promote our DevOps workflows which are difficult to perform using official tools.

 ------------
 Getting Help